Manitoba slams lack of detail on Indigenous child-welfare overhaul plan

-WINNIPEG - Canada is only six weeks away from one of the largest-ever reforms to the Indigenous child-welfare system and Ottawa has not shared information about how it will be implemented or funded, Manitoba's families minister says.
+WINNIPEG - Canada is only six weeks away from one of the largest-ever reforms to Indigenous child welfare and Ottawa has not shared information about how it will be implemented or funded, Manitoba's families minister says.

 "This is not the way to bring about reforms in such an important area as this that will have an impact on the most vulnerable people in our society — which is our children," Heather Stefanson said.
 "This is unacceptable."

-Stefanson said she shared her concerns with former Indigenous Services minister Seamus O'Regan last month about the rollout of C-92, which is to include a massive overhaul of Indigenous child-welfare across the country.
+Stefanson said she shared her concerns with former Indigenous services minister Seamus O'Regan last month about the rollout of legislation that includes an extensive overhaul of Indigenous child welfare across the country.

 She said she never received a response.

+"We have a huge concern with how the federal government rolled this out.
+We are not alone in that," she said.
+"We share that with local First Nation communities as well as Metis organizations and other provinces."

+Joel Kilbride, with Saskatchewan's Social Services Ministry, said in an emailed statement that Indigenous Services asked that the province's questions be deferred until after the new cabinet minister was assigned.

-The federal government has said the legislation will reduce the number of Indigenous children in care by affirming the inherent rights of First Nation, Inuit and Metis communities.
+The federal government has said the legislation will reduce the number of Indigenous children in care by affirming the inherent rights of First Nations, Inuit and Metis communities.

-Indigenous groups — which is not defined in the legislation — are to give notice of their intent to exercise jurisdiction or request a tripartite co-ordination agreement with the federal and provincial government.
+Indigenous groups — which are not defined in the legislation — are to give notice of their intent to exercise jurisdiction or request a tripartite co-ordination agreement with the federal and provincial governments.
 They would develop or implement existing laws related to child welfare and those would prevail over federal and provincial laws.

 There is no funding attached to the legislation.

-Stefanson said she supports the overall objective of the legislation but said there's no clear plans for how it will be implemented or funded.
+Stefanson said she supports the overall objective of the legislation but noted there's no clear plan for how it will be implemented or funded.

-In Manitoba, the stakes are high, she added.
+In Manitoba, the stakes are high, she said.
 There are about 10,000 children in care in the province and about 90 per cent are Indigenous.

-"We want to ensure these kids don't fall through the cracks as a result of these changes that are being imposed by the federal government," she said.
+"We want to ensure these kids don't fall through the cracks as a result of these changes that are being imposed by the federal government."

 There are more than 60 First Nations in Manitoba.
 While many people live on reserves, a significant number live in urban centres.

 There is also a large Metis population.
-Stefanson said the legislation needs to address situations where kids have connections to multiple communities.
+Stefanson said the legislation needs to address situations in which kids have connections to multiple communities.

-She is concerned how it will affect data-sharing between agencies, such as the child-abuse registry, and ensure equity in care and work within the provincial court system.
+She is concerned about data-sharing between agencies, such as the child-abuse registry, and how equity in care and work within provincial courts will be ensured.

-Manitoba is currently doing its own child-welfare overhaul, and it will likely affect those plans, she said.

 "This is arguably the biggest reform of child welfare in the history of our country and there's been no dialogue."

-Stefanson said there are also questions about how it will affect the jurisdiction of the Manitoba Advocate for Children and Youth.
+Stefanson said there are also questions about how the reform will affect the jurisdiction of the Manitoba advocate for children and youth.

-Advocate Daphne Penrose said there must be a clear plan on how to move from the current system to the new laws.
-She has not received any communication from the federal government.
+Advocate Daphne Penrose said there must be a clear plan for moving from the current system to the new law.
+She said she has not received any communication from the federal government.

-"This is a system where children's lives depend on this system protecting them in a number of areas, and supporting families to stay together," she said, adding that people need to work together to make it a success.
+"Children's lives depend on this system protecting them in a number of areas and supporting families to stay together," she said.

 This report by The Canadian Press was first published Nov.
 22, 2019.